biati-digital/alfred-calculate-anything/README.md

 You can set a base currencies so if you type for example **120 euros** it will be automatically converted to the currencies that you configured.

-All this examples will simply work, you can add spaces between the value and the currency or not.
+All this examples will simply work, you can add spaces between the value and the currency or don't.
 <p align="center">
 <img src="https://i.ibb.co/W5thssY/currency.gif">
 </p>